ahp-sooyaa/koob/README.md

 First you need to clone and then copy .env.example to .env and setup stripe key, database, db:seed, install dependencies, compile vue.

-> You need to change thankyou.vue to Thankyou.vue as last step (github doesn't track filename changes, need to fix that later)

 ### Step 1

 Clone the repo